ys/bonjour/content/photos/bouts-de-ports/index.md

 ---

 {{< grid images="7|8/4:16 | 1 | 4:16 / 3 | 4 / 5 | 16:4 - 6 - 16:4 /  9 | 2 / 4:16 | 10 | 4:16" alt="boats">}}

+this has been taken with leica m6 and olympus xa